 Money is not a client of any investment adviser featured on this page.
 The information provided on this page is for educational purposes only and is not intended as investment advice.
 Money does not offer advisory services.

 Tesla regularly receives recognition for high brand loyalty thanks to its cult-like customers.
-The company’s fanbase goes beyond the people who own its fleet of electric vehicles — there’s another group of devotees to Tesla’s stock and its high-profile CEO, Elon Musk.
+The company’s fanbase goes beyond the people who own its fleet of electric vehicles — there’s another group devoted to Tesla's stock and its high-profile CEO, Elon Musk.

-Palo Alto, California-based Tesla launched its initial public offering (IPO) in 2010, when shares of the company began trading at $17.
-Since then, the stock’s price has only multiplied.
-In 2020, Tesla shares surpassed $2,200 and that August, the company announced its first-ever stock split (a 5-for-1 split), which brought the price down to about $400.
-But it took less than 6 months for the stock’s price to double once again.
+Austin, Texas-based Tesla launched its initial public offering (IPO) in 2010, when shares of the company began trading at $17.
+Since then, the stock’s price has multiplied.
+In 2020, Tesla shares surpassed $2,200 and that August, the company announced its first-ever stock split (a five-for-one split), which brought the price down to about $400.
+But it took less than six months for the stock’s price to double once again.

 Tesla's stock can be a wild ride, so here’s how to evaluate if it deserves a spot in your portfolio.

 To many consumers, Tesla Inc. is synonymous with electric cars and the broader clean energy movement.
 On Wall Street, Tesla's stock is often among the most actively traded stocks, with millions of shares changing hands each day.
 The stock is listed on the Nasdaq stock exchange under the ticker: TSLA.

 In December 2020, Tesla joined the S&P 500, debuting as the then-fifth largest member and largest ever entry for this key stock index.
 Tesla is also in the tech-heavy Nasdaq 100 index.
 The carmaker is classified in the consumer discretionary sector and grouped alongside other consumer-focused companies like restaurants or retailers.